-All applications, with the exception of those in the Hall Only and Positive Ageing categories, will be assessed against both the Program-Wide Criteria, as well as the relevant individual Category Criteria under which the application has been submitted.
-The Hall Only and Positive Ageing categories have only Category Specific Criteria to address.
-Applications will be scored based upon the extent to which the proposed activity/program addresses each criterion.
+All applications will be assessed against both the Program-Wide Criteria as well as the relevant individual Category Criteria under which the application has been submitted.
+Applications will be scored based upon the extent to which the proposed activity/program addresses each criteria.

-Program-Wide Criteria (with the exception of Hall Only and Positive Ageing):
+Program-Wide Criteria (with the exception of Community Strengthening - Hall hire only):

-- Addresses an evidence-based community need (20% score weighting) - Demonstrates innovation (either new concept or development of existing project/service/event) (10% score weighting) - Relevance to the Monash Health & Wellbeing Plan (10% score weighting) - Financials and budget (10% score weighting)
+- Addresses an evidence-based community need

+- Demonstrates innovation (either new concept or development of existing project/service/event)

+- Relevance to Council's strategic plans

+- Financials and budget